ResourceDataInc/Centroid/dot-net/README.md

 ### ForEnviroment(environment)

 Typically real world applications have different configuration values depending on the environment.
-For example, you might have *dev* and *prod* environments that use different servers, user accounts, etc. However, applications usually have other configuration that is the same across all enviroments.
+For example, you might have *dev* and *prod* environments that use different servers, user accounts, etc. However, applications usually have other configuration that is the same across all environments.
 Centroid makes it easy to retrieve all the configuration you need for a specific environment.

-In enviroment based configuration, the top level objects in the JSON represent the various environments.
-You place the configuration that is the same across all enviroments in the *all* environment.
+In environment based configuration, the top level objects in the JSON represent the various environments.
+You place the configuration that is the same across all environments in the *all* environment.

 ```json
 {